metricsnow/C-RAG_FIN-Research/project/docs/testing.md

 **Test Organization**: All tests are centralized in the `tests/` directory following standard Python conventions.
 Legacy script-based tests from `scripts/` have been removed in favor of pytest-based tests.
 This provides better organization, clearer separation of concerns, and standard Python project structure.

+**Type Checking**: The project also uses **mypy** for static type checking.
+Type checking validates type hints throughout the codebase and catches type errors at development time.
+See the [Type Checking](#type-checking) section below for details.

 ## Test Coverage

 ### Coverage Configuration